As promised, here is the review for the last two books in the Paper Magician series. Find the review for book one HERE.

 Again, the reviews are totally mixed, and I am with the people that loved this book.
 That being said there was one thing that bothered me.
 This is supposed to be two years later, and I do not feel like Ceony has matured.

 She seems just as childish in this book as she did in the others.
 With the other two it made sense; there were only three months that passed between the two books.
-It does not make sense to me for her to not have grown in the two years that have passed.
+It does not work for her to be exactly the same two years later.
 She is a young girl, that is technically just out of college, so why is there no maturing?
 I am not the same person I was a year ago, and I can say the same for the majority of people I know.

 That is all for today.